jakob-bagterp/index-now-submit-sitemap-urls-action/docs/index.md

 [View on GitHub Marketplace](https://github.com/marketplace/actions/index-now-submit-sitemap-urls-action){ .md-button .md-button--secondary }

+## Support the Project
+If you have already downloaded and tried the package, perhaps you would like to support its development?

 !!! tip "Become a Sponsor"
     If you find this project helpful, please consider supporting its development.
 Your donations will help keep it alive and growing.
 Every contribution, no matter the size, makes a difference.